Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 There was one feature that was cut after some discussion which was the breadcrumb menu.
-It was decided that the breadcrumb menu is not necessary because the UI isn't as nested as initially planned.
+It was decided that the breadcrumb menu is not necessary because the UI is not as nested as initially planned.
 The depth of it is only one level deep at maximum, which means that a breadcrumb bar would be redundant.
 If the UI ever gets deeply nested, the breadcrumb bar could be reconsidered.